Venezuela travel guide

 Most hotels are open and able to receive guests.
 Private accommodation rental remains possible, although with reduced availability.

-Some hotels may require guests to be COVID-19 tested before allowing them to check-in into their premises, please confirm any specific requirements in advance.
+Some hotels may require guests to either be COVID-19 tested or provide proof of vaccination before allowing them to check-in into their premises, please confirm any specific requirements in advance.

 Public places and services

-Social/community-wide quarantine and bans on inter-state travel with roadblocks are in place since 16 March.
+Social/community-wide quarantine and bans on inter-state travel measures have been lifted.

 The supply of fuel is severely limited.